Code-Institute-Submissions/MSP2_art_resource/README.md

 ### Scope
 By the nature of art collections the core will be display of images of the collection, corresponding to the functionality provided by the Application Programming Interface (API).
-The museum's departments can be listed using their API [Departments endpoint](https://collectionapi.metmuseum.org/public/collection/v1/departments)'.
+The museum's departments can be listed using their API [Departments endpoint](https://collectionapi.metmuseum.org/public/collection/v1/departments).
 The search criteria used by the API search [Search endpoint](https://collectionapi.metmuseum.org/public/collection/v1/search).
 The found art work details are then displayed on screen, using [Object endpoint](https://collectionapi.metmuseum.org/public/collection/v1/objects/[objectID]).

 ### Structure
 The information structure is led by the Museum's API data structures.
-A class of found works are identified by their individual 'object id's' and so can be stored as such for further display.
+A class of found works are identified by their individual, key field 'object id's' and so can be stored as such for further display.
+The information structure of these objects have been documented by the Museums API on their [page](https://metmuseum.github.io/).

 ### Skeleton
 There will be one page containing two modal forms.